October 13, 2017

 Start networking and contacting people who might be able to help you find a telecommute or consulting opportunity.

-• Read Books on the Topic of Freelancing and Working from Home - Check out our work from home library for success stories and how-to guides.
 Consider starting a blog and taking an affordable training course that shows you how to use the internet to generate leads, and separate your hot prospects (people who are interested and ready to buy) from the “suspects” (people who will waste your time) and get paid to do it.

 This membership shows you everything you need to start your own business in any niche.
 They also have an affiliate program that you can use to earn extra income.